Fatimah Asghar

-Fatimah Asghar is a South Asian American poet and screenwriter.
+Fatimah Asghar is a South Asian American poet, director and screenwriter.
 Co-creator and writer for the Emmy-nominated webseries Brown Girls, their work has appeared in Poetry, Gulf Coast, BuzzFeed Reader, The Margins, The Offing, Academy of American Poets, and other publications.

 Asghar is a member of the Dark Noise Collective and a Kundiman Fellow.
-She received the Ruth Lilly and Dorothy Sargent Rosenberg Poetry Fellowship from the Poetry Foundation in 2017, and has been featured on the Forbes 30 Under 30 list.
+They received the Ruth Lilly and Dorothy Sargent Rosenberg Poetry Fellowship from the Poetry Foundation in 2017, and has been featured on the Forbes 30 Under 30 list.

 Early life

-Asghar's mother was from Jammu and Kashmir and fled with her family during Partition related violence.
-Her father was from Pakistan.
-Her parents immigrated to the United States.
-They both died by the time she was five, leaving her an orphan.
-"As an orphan, something I learned was that I could never take love for granted, so I would actively build it," she told HelloGiggles in 2018.
+Asghar's mother was from Jammu and Kashmir and fled with their family during Partition related violence.
+Their father was from Pakistan.
+Their parents immigrated to the United States.
+They both died by the time Asghar was five, leaving them an orphan.
+"As an orphan, something I learned was that I could never take love for granted, so I would actively build it," they told HelloGiggles in 2018.

-Asghar's identity as an orphan is a major theme in her work, her poem "How'd Your Parents Die Again?" opens with the lines:
+Asghar's identity as an orphan is a major theme in their work, their poem "How'd Your Parents Die Again?" opens with the lines:

 Again?
 As though I told you how the first time.

 Everyone always tries to theft, bring them back out the grave.

-In her poem "Super Orphan," Asghar once again explores the impact of their absence.
+In their poem "Super Orphan," Asghar once again explores the impact of their absence.